vedant-42/prestige-barbershop/README.md

 # Prestige Barbershop

-A modern website built for a local barbershop.
-Features a production-ready frontend architecture focused on SEO, performance, and user experience.
+A modern website built for a local barbershop, featuring a production-ready frontend architecture focused on SEO, performance, and user experience.

+This repo is public because all business logic is handled by each respective barber's booking service of choice.

 ## 🚀 Live Site: